You can find key deadlines for registration and payment on the Registrar's office page.

 To register for a course that is already full, add yourself to the waiting list for that course.
 Once on the waiting list, you can register for an alternative section of the same course, or for another course in the same time slot as the wait-listed course.
 The sequence of registering is critical: You must register for the wait-listed course first!
 You may not put yourself on the wait-list for more than one section of the same course.

 Registration for NT5101 (Elements of Greek) and OT5101 (Elements of Hebrew)

 If you were registered for NT5101 or OT5101 in the Fall semester you will also be registered for the corresponding section of NT5102/OT5102 in the Spring semester.

 Registration for Spiritual Formation

-If you were registered for SF5100-1 in the Fall semester, you will be registered automatically by the Advising Center in the same section for all subsequent SF courses.
+If you were registered for SF5100-1 in the Fall semester, you will be registered automatically by the Academic Advising in the same section for all subsequent SF courses.

 Registration for Ministry Formation Internships